 Types of deadlock provision

-Although deadlock clauses can be given all sorts of interesting names, they all tend to boil down to a requirement of one party to sell his or her shares to the others so that control changes and the remaining shareholders can pass a vote about the matter.
+Although deadlock clauses can be given all sorts of interesting names, they all tend to boil down to a requirement of one party to sell their shares to the others so that control changes and the remaining shareholders can pass a vote about the matter.
 In effect, they are all types of conditional termination provision.

 Common ones used in shareholders agreements include:

-One shareholder (usually the owner with the greatest shareholding) names an all-cash price at which he or she values his share of the company.
+One shareholder (usually the owner with the greatest shareholding) names an all-cash price at which they value their share of the company.
 The other shareholders then must decide as to whether to buy the shares at that price, or sell all their own shares at that price.

 It is similar to a shotgun clause.